 “Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 There are plenty of jobs in the Time of Good.
-Only this year, the year 2275, that is two-two, seven-five, when the Super World Committee (we call them the SWC), agreed it would make more sense for humanity to observe the time we live in as one big era or regard it as one name.
+Only this year, the year 2275, that is two-two, seven-five, when the Super World Committee (we call them the SWC), agreed it would make more sense for humanity to observe the time we live in as one big era or regard under one name.
 If it’s the only time mankind has left, we might as well consider it ‘good’.

 As a result, many traditions and historical practices have become obsolete, as celebrating New Year’s Eve or the Fifth of July holds no significance to people anymore.
-These holidays simply act as reminders to everyone, that we are closer to the end than we think.
+These recurring holidays simply act as reminders to everyone, that we are closer to the end than we think.

 With that, the world and its people have fallen severely realistic, as we enjoy mouthfuls from our bowls of nihilism, with heavy scoops of sugar and not a lot of milk.
 We’ve lost whatever human race we were running and humanity laughs as nobody can admit it.

 If the world is bread then I’m the butter, as, in comparison to your average worker, I appear to have it going better.
-I’m a LiveLife Solutions Expert, a person for the people, and despite aiding these people of their concerns and worries, many of these people would kill me for my job.
+I’m a LiveLife Solutions Expert, a person for the people, and despite aiding these people with their concerns and worries, many of these people would kill me for my job.
 I get paid fat in compensation coins, another new-age altercation to a previous way of living.

 At some point, the SWC took (more like stole and rounded up) all the world's money and destroyed it.
 Even before, the United Nations dollar had meant nothing for years, and I couldn't care less about this recent change.
 I never had that money, but I do have this new money, or at least these tiny aluminum discs to say I do.